GiovanniCardamone/PolyFull/README.md

 >
 > if you use this in library, any other applications that use your library will have `polyfull` injected as well.

-Polyfull is a library intended for augment javascript capability, somehow javascript is still missing some of basic functionality that are usually provided throught other functions.
+PolyFull is a library intended to augment JavaScript capabilities.
+Somehow JavaScript is still missing some of the basic functionalities that are usually provided through other functions.

-Polyfull aim to solve this problem injecting into the core component of the language all the functionality that are missing.
+Its aim is to solve this issue by injecting the missing functionalities into the core components.

 ## :new: Submit request for functionality that are missing